What is HIPAA Compliance? Tips for Maintaining Compliance

-Due to the increasing modernization of the healthcare system and the cutting edge technology that supports the industry, it’s critical that protected health information (PHI) remains secure.
+Due to the increasing modernization of the healthcare system and the cutting edge technology that supports the industry, it’s critical that protected health information (PHI), like names, addresses, phone numbers, and social security numbers, remains secure.
 While new technologies allow for advancement and efficiency, it also puts this sensitive information at a higher risk for data breaches and unauthorized entities accessing confidential information.

 Now, more than ever, healthcare organizations need to be hyper-aware of the data they are collecting and make sure they are properly adhering to security measures.

 Enacted in 1996, The Health Insurance Portability and Accountability Act (HIPAA) is an outlined set of rules that healthcare organizations need to follow and implement to protect the privacy, security, and integrity of PHI.
 Regulated by the Department of Health and Human Services (HHS) and the Office for Civil Rights (OCR), organizations that manage PHI must have specific security, network, and process measures in place to protect this information.

 What Are the HIPAA Privacy & HIPAA Security Rules?